 Machine learning is a fast growing field of computer science, and online courses are quickly becoming one of the best ways for beginners to study machine learning.
 However, online courses are not just for beginners; because the field is rapidly evolving, staying up to date can prove particularly challenging.
 With this in mind, many choose the structured format of online classes to learn new machine learning concepts and stay up to date.
 Coursera’s machine learning courses are one such avenue.

-There are many educational platforms hosting online machine learning courses including EdX, Udemy, and Udacity, but in this article I’ll be focusing on one of the most popular, Coursera.
+Though there are many educational platforms hosting online machine learning courses including EdX, Udemy, and Udacity, in this article I’ll be focusing on one of the most popular, Coursera.
 Each course hosted on Coursera is taught by a university instructor and their material is often recycled from their top-level courses.
 Some of the most popular machine learning courses come from such institutions as Stanford, IBM, the University of Michigan, and Google Cloud.

 To help navigate the 882 machine learning courses available as of writing, I’ve listed the 5 best machine learning courses on Coursera.
 Each course targets a different aspect or application of machine learning.
 The selection of the top five courses was made by combining a range of data points, including the popularity of the course measured by how many students are enrolled, the value of the specific topics discussed, the prestige of the supporting institution, and reviews written by students who completed the course.